On Disaster Recovery and my SQL Rally 2011 Presentation

 Let me know your thoughts.
 Do you copy and paste code when recovering a database?

-2 comments on “On Disaster Recovery and my SQL Rally 2011 Presentation”
+2 Responses to “On Disaster Recovery and my SQL Rally 2011 Presentation”

 Leave a Reply